 An ax with sheath is a handy camping tool Choose one that is compact and strong enough to accomplish basic tasks.
 Smaller than an ax for ease of handling, a hatchet is a great, lightweight alternative.

-A vital and essential tool to include in your camping gear, it’s best to have more than one knife.
+Knives: A vital tool to include in your camping gear, it’s best to have more than one knife.
 The humble knife is your best friend in the great outdoors and can be used for basically anything around the campsite.

 From helping with cooking dinner to making a clothesline to dry everything after an unexpected bout of rain.
 A little buddy to put in your pocket and take with you everywhere.

 Grand Way’s Spring Assisted Folding Pocket Knife is a hardy, rust-resistant knife.
-Reliable with a locking mechanism, the durable steel blade is able to hold its edge without sharpening for a long time, and comfortable grip.
+Reliable with a locking mechanism, the durable steel blade can hold its edge without sharpening for a long time, and comfortable grip.
 Check the current price.

 Handy Hint #5: It is always a good idea to have a backup knife in your gear.
 It’s one of the most used and useful tools you have and need.